Performance of the Endcap Time-of-Flight detector in the STAR beam-energy scan: The endcap time-of-flight detector

 \subsection{Hit reconstruction and track matching}

 STAR data are collected in units of runs generated under stable trigger and DAQ conditions with a time interval of about an hour or less.
-The eTOF data analysis starts with the conversion of raw data acquisition messages to ``digi" objects that represent the smallest addressable eTOF data item in the STAR/CBM data analysis environment.
+The eTOF data analysis starts with the conversion of raw data acquisition messages to ``digi'' objects that represent the smallest addressable eTOF data item in the STAR/CBM data analysis environment.
 Digis contain the signal's leading-edge arrival time at the GET4 digitizer, the time over threshold (ToT), and address information in terms of module number, MRPC number, readout strip number, and side of the strip.

 Two eTOF digis from opposite sides of a strip are combined to form a hit that can be assigned to a TPC track.
-With momentum and path length information provided by the track and the time of flight originating from the hit, the mass of the detected particle can be obtained:

-where $p$ is the particle's momentum, $c$ the speed of light, $\Delta t$ the time of flight and $\ell$ the path length from the primary vertex to the intersection on the counter surface.
-The time of flight is given by the difference of a particle's arrival or stop time and the event's start time provided by bTOF.
+With momentum and path length information provided by the track and the time of flight originating from the hit, the mass of the detected particle can be obtained according to Eq.~\ref{TOF}, with the time of flight given by the difference of a particle's arrival or stop time and the event's start time provided by bTOF.
+The bTOF start time is calculated using well-identified pions and protons from the TPC dE/dx measurement and the stop time measured by bTOF.
+The start time is calculated for each track.
+Averaging gives the event start time with a resolution of about 21 ps in $\sqrt{s_{NN}}=4.5$ GeV FXT.

 For each digi pair on a given strip, the hit time is the average of the two digi times.
 The local-$y$ position